Phase Six

 Worlds

-By combining epochs and extensions, any scenario can be created.
+By combining eras and extensions, any scenario can be created.
 A Cthulhu story in the Wild West is just as possible as a magical world in the modern age.
-A classic fantasy world of one's own could make use of the Middle Ages epoch and the "magic" extension.
+A classic fantasy world of your own creation could make use of the Middle Ages era and the "magic" extension.

-Some existing worlds combine this combination of epochs and extensions, and also bring with them the description of an entire world.
-They are available as a whole and can be used directly.
+Some existing worlds combine this combination of eras and extensions, and also give you the description of an entire world.
+They are available as a complete template and can be used directly.

 Realms of Tirakan